GovTechSG/techpass-user-docs/docs/onboard-vendors-to-techpass.md

  > **Notes**:
  >- When a TechPass account is created for vendors or contractors, they will be notified about it in an email.
 This notification will have a unique TechPass username and an initial password will be texted to your handphone.
- >- Once you've started the TechPass onboarding process, it is important to complete it within the same session.
+ >- If you've started the TechPass onboarding process, it is important to complete it within the same session.
  >- Similarly, vendors or contractors will receive an email when a SEED licence is assigned.

 </details>